nl900/Spring-Boot-Demo/README.md

 ```shell
 $ docker-compose build && docker-compose up
 ```
-Verify the application is running at http://localhost:8080
+Verify the application is running at http://localhost:8080 </br>

+The healthcheck endpoint is at /actuator/health